-Summary: Return X unless it is an NA, in which case return an alternative value
+Summary: Return X unless it is #N/A, in which case return an alternative value.

-Syntax: IFNA( Any X ; Any Alternative )
+Syntax: IFNA( Any X; Any Alternative )

-Semantics: Computes X. If ISNA(X) is true, return Alternative, else return X.
+Semantics: Computes X. If ISNA(X) is TRUE, return Alternative, else return X.

 Note: This is semantically equivalent to IF(ISNA(X); Alternative; X), except that X is only computed once.